All Episodes

 We have to work very hard on it.

-Yes, down on the back.
+Yes, sound on the back.

-And then I'll go to this side, okay.
+And then I'll go to this side, okay?

-Alexander Nazarian Yahoo News.
+Thank you, Mr. President, Alexander Nazarian, Yahoo News.

-Um, and thank you for holding this press conference.
+And thank you for holding this press conference.

 I hope there's more of them.

-Um you have extra three hours, we can do it.
+Anytime you have extra three hours, we can do it.

 We'll stay for a couple more.

-Um, you said you were surprised by Republican obstruction of your agenda, but didn't the GOP take exactly the same tactic when you were vice president to Barack Obama?
+You said you were surprised by Republican obstruction of your agenda, but didn't the GOP take exactly the same tactic when you were vice president to Barack Obama?

-First of all, they weren't nearly all right.
+First of all, they weren't nearly.

-Um this is the longest, most painful interview I have ever seen or press conference in my life.
+This is the longest, most painful interview I have ever seen or press conference in my life.

-It is beyond humiliating, it is embarrassing.
+It is embarrassing.

 Why do people feel this way?